 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Read the Vibramycin Oral (doxycycline calcium oral suspension) Side Effects Center for a complete guide to possible side effects
+Read the Vibramycin (doxycycline calcium oral) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: See also Side Effects section.